zulip/zulip/docs/integration-guide.md

 Select a name for your webhook and use it consistently.
 The examples below are for a webhook named 'MyWebHook'.

-* `static/images/integrations/logos/mywebhook.png`: An image to represent
+* `static/images/integrations/logos/mywebhook.svg`: An image to represent
   your integration in the user interface.
-Generally this Should be the logo of the platform/server/product you are integrating.
+Generally this should be the logo of the platform/server/product you are integrating.
 See [Documenting your integration](#documenting-your-integration) for details.
-* `static/images/integrations/mywebbook/001.png`: A screen capture of your integration for use in the user interface.
+* `static/images/integrations/mywebbook/001.svg`: A screen capture of your integration for use in the user interface.
 You can add as many images as needed to effectively document your webhook integration.
 See [Documenting your integration](#documenting-your-integration) for details.